 When moving from a manual estimating process to using cost estimating software, the price might be mysterious.
 This is due to the type of license, recurring, and additional fees that buyers buying the software for the first time overlook.

-Most cost estimating software have advantages of cost database, historical data analysis, visual assembly, proposal generator, reporting, 2D, and 3D takeoff.
-The software is also simple, reliable and easy to use for all levels.
+Most cost estimating software has advantages of cost database, historical data analysis, visual assembly, proposal generator, reporting, 2D, and 3D takeoff.
+The software is also simple, reliable, and easy to use for all levels.
 The software also offers cloud-based services.

 A contractor is paid for the quantity of each measured item during construction under the unit pricing law

 This is the past earnings and revenue of a construction firm.
 It is called historical data because it has happened.
 You can learn more about former data on pricing with historical data.

 Average Cost Pricing Rule

 The average cost pricing rule allows companies to cover costs and earn their profits.